Air Conditioner Repair Checklist

 If you rely on a smart thermostat, including ones manufactured by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for troubleshooting.
 If it still won’t work, call us at 302-231-1380 for assistance.

 Your system usually has a shut-down lever by its outdoor unit.
 This device is generally in a metal box attached to your house.
-If your air conditioner has recently been maintained, the switch may have inadvertently been placed in the “off” setting.
+If your air conditioner has recently been maintained, the switch may have inadvertently been turned off.

 Overflowing Condensate Drain Pan